K stands for Klynveld. Piet Klynveld founded the accounting firm Klynveld Kraayenhof & Co. in Amsterdam, in 1917.

 M stands for Marwick.
 James Marwick founded the accounting firm Marwick, Mitchell & Co. with Roger Mitchell, in New York City, in 1897.

-- 'G' is for Goerdeler.
-Dr. Reinhard Goerdeler was for many years chairman of Deutsche Treuhand-Gesellschaft and later chairman of KPMG.
-He is credited with laying much of the groundwork for the KMG merger.
+G is for Goerdeler.
+Dr. Reinhard Goerdeler was the first President of the International Federation of Accountants, and was for several years the Chairman of KMG.
+He is credited with laying many of the foundations for the Klynveld Main Goerdeler merger.

 An entrepreneurial Piet Klynveld opened his small accountancy practice in 1917 in Amsterdam, Holland, a bustling trade and investment hub for European and Asian industrialists.
 Many foreign enterprises, including royalty, governments, and even the Bank of England, traded extensively in Holland at the time, making it an active market for financiers as well as importers and exporters of virtually everything.
 Klynveld became the chief accountant to many of these emerging businesses.
 To meet the demands of his growing client roster, he teamed up with a local tax firm called Meijburg & Company.
 He subsequently hired sharp accountants to work with companies that were destined to become the business leaders of Holland and the rest of the world.
 One of these accountants was Jaap Kraayenhof, who joined Klynveld and eventually became senior partner of the Dutch firm Klynveld Kraayenhof & Company (KKC).

 Specialising in banking and exporting, KKC kept its name and independence by serving Dutch clients who were expanding throughout Europe and South America.
 In 1979, Klynveld Main Goerdeler was formed to create a strong European-based international firm.